Adaptive Off-Policy Inference for M-Estimators Under Model Misspecification: Problem Setup

+In order to ensure there is a unique and stable inferential target, we tackle the problem of \emph{off-policy learning} and seek inference under a hypothetical policy $\pi_{e}(a|x)$ that is distinct from the policy used during treatment and invariant over time.

-The choice of $\pi_{e}(a |x)$ may be a fixed and known distribution of interest.
-For example, $p_e(A_t = a| X_t) = 1 / |\mathcal{A}| \text{ for all } a \in \mathcal{A}$ and $t \in [T]$ would represent a hypothetical setting in which treatments are chosen uniformly within the population.
+The policy $\pi_{e}(a |x)$ may be a fixed and known distribution of interest.
+For example, $\pi_e(A_t = a| X_t) = 1 / |\mathcal{A}| \text{ for all } a \in \mathcal{A}$ and $t \in [T]$ would represent a hypothetical setting in which treatments are chosen uniformly within the population.
 Alternatively, $\pi_{e}(a | x)$ might be a fixed but unknown quantity to be estimated later, such as a hypothetical optimal policy or a limiting quantity such as $\lim_{t \rightarrow \infty} \mathbb{P}(A_{t}=a| X_{t}, \mathcal{H}_{t-1})$ (which we do not assume to exist in general in our paper).
-An appeal to Slutsky's theorem will allow us to substitute estimated versions of optimal policies after data collection to form our estimators, so long as the estimates do not depend on the history as $T \rightarrow \infty$.
-Of course, the interpretation of $\theta^{\star}$ can vary dramatically depending on the choice of $\pi_{e}$ as a simple example will elucidate.
+An appeal to Slutsky's theorem will allow us to substitute estimated versions of optimal policies after data collection to form our estimators, so long as the estimates are asymptotically independent of the history as $T \rightarrow \infty$.
+Of course, the interpretation of $\theta^{\star}$ can vary dramatically depending on the choice of $\pi_{e}$, as a simple example will elucidate.

 \begin{example}[Effect of $\pi_{e}$ on $\theta^{\star}$] Consider data generated as $Y_{t} \sim N(6A_{t}^{2},1)$ under two treatment regimes, where $\mathcal{A} = \{0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7,0.8,0.9,1\}$.
 The first policy is uniform over $A_t \in \{0,0.1,0.2,0.3,0.4,0.5\}$.
 The second policy is uniform over $A_t \in \{0.6,0.7,0.8,0.9,1.0\}$.
-Under the correctly specified model $m_{\theta}(A_{t},Y_{t}) := (Y_{t} - \theta_{0} - \theta_{1}A_{t}^{2})^{2}$, $(\theta_{0}^{\star},\theta_{1}^{\star}) = (0, 6)$ for both policies.
+Under the correctly specified model $m_{\theta}(A_{t},Y_{t}) := -(Y_{t} - \theta_{0} - \theta_{1}A_{t}^{2})^{2}$, $(\theta_{0}^{\star},\theta_{1}^{\star}) = (0, 6)$ for both policies.
 On the other hand, under an incorrectly specified linear model, $\theta_{0}^{\star}$ and $\theta_{1}^{\star}$ can vary markedly as seen in \cref{fig:example_misspecified}.

 \end{example}